-I have tested many Madeleine recipes over the years and none have given me the results I wanted.
+I have tested many Madeleine recipes over the years and none have given me the results I desired.
 So, I went back to my own recipe drawing board and developed this one.
 Tirelessly I slaved away in the kitchen, testing one batch after the other.
-Not so tiresome for me as the kitchen is my favourite room in the house!
+Not so tiresome really as the kitchen is my favourite room in the house!
 The guinea pig taster was undoubtedly my husband, who finally reported delight in the result, exclaiming in the highest applaud, “Yyyyyesss!”
-I hope they create the same reaction as they did for my husband and sensation as they did for Marcel Proust (refer below).
+I hope they produce the same reaction as they did for my spouse and the same sensation as they did for Marcel Proust (refer story below).
 Anyway, this is my Chocolate Madeleine recipe.
-Enjoy!
+I hope you enjoy it!
 Sylvia xx

 A few secrets to creating deliciously light Madeleines:

-- Sift the flour, salt, cocoa and baking powders.
+- Sift the flour, salt, cocoa and baking powder.

 - Whisk the egg and sugar until thick, light and fluffy.

-- Gently folding in the melted butter so not to lose its lightness is also crucial.
+- Gently fold in the melted butter so not to lose its lightness is also crucial.

 INGREDIENTS Makes 12

 35g plain flour and a pinch of salt